-Is Your Smoothie Balanced?
-Here’s some tips on how to make a healthy smoothie and feel satisfied after drinking it!
+Here’s some tips on how to make a balanced smoothie and feel satisfied after drinking it:

 1.)
 Pick a Liquid